ALRW/dayAsADev/README.md

 What is this all about?
 ----------------------

 As a agile team member working in tech you have the fortune/misfortune to work with developers.
 We try to work using agile methodologies and this includes the concept of the cross-funcitonal team.
-As [this succinct article](https://www.scrumalliance.org/community/articles/2014/june/success-story-cross-functional-scrum-teams) puts it this is about the big picture.
+As [this succinct article](https://www.scrumalliance.org/community/articles/2014/june/success-story-cross-functional-scrum-teams) puts it, this is about the big picture.
 A team has a goal that it needs to achieve, how it gets there should be the preserve of the team and this should not be hampered by job titles and/or narrow working silos.
-Having a common level of understanding and a common language across the team can help to break down these silos creating a more highly performing team.
-When it comes to obscure language and weird acronyms developers have to shoulder much of the blame but that is a problem that we want to redress and what better way than spending a day in the hot seat as a full stack web developer
+Having a common level of understanding and a common language across the team can help to break down these silos creating a highly performing team.

+Now when it comes to obscure language and weird acronyms, I have to admit, developers need to shoulder much of the blame.
+So think of this course as a tortuous apology and as the quickest way to learn something is to do it you will now get to spend the next day as a developer.

-As a preface the truth is that being a developer requires a braod range of skills and the willingness to dive into something that you know almost nothing about, learn it, use that knowledge to fix your current problem and then find another problem and do it all again.
+So how do you "be a developer".
+The truth is that the job requires a braod range of skills and the willingness to dive into something that you know almost nothing about, learn it, use that knowledge to fix your current problem and then find another problem and do it all again.
 It is about leveraging a large range of skills, technologies and languages putting them all together and making things that work, even when it is particularly bewildering.
+That's the ideal anyway.

-This course is structured to mimic this process in a structured way.
+This course is designed to mimic this process in a structured way.
 The first half will walk you through key concepts and provide some foundational knowledge.
 As we move on things will start to get a little harder, there will be fewer explicit answers and you will need to find and provide your own solutions.
 Hopefully, it will push you out of your comfort zone while teaching you a few new things along the way.

 Lets begin!